Koholify/Wasm-Engine/README.md

-New Game engine in C and lua for WASM using emscripten
+New Game engine in C for WASM using emscripten

 Kyle Price
 Jan 2023